 As we live into what it means to be a part of this beautiful multiethnic mosaic of the Evangelical Covenant Church, we recognize this season may be an opportunity to collectively discern how we most faithfully love and stand in solidarity with each other.
 In the ECC, we know and truly believe that we are better together.

 We are all indispensable parts of the kingdom mosaic!

 Love Mercy Do Justice, Covenant Asian Pastors Association board, and Presidents of the Ethnic Associations

 Rev. Dominique Gilliard, LMDJ, Director of Racial Righteousness and Reconciliation

 Rev. Mary Chung March, President of the Covenant Asian Pastors Association (CAPA)

 Rev. Stephanie Ahn Mathis, CAPA 1st Vice President

 Rev. Ancy Susan Post, CAPA Secretary

 Rev. Greg Yee, Superintendent of the Pacific Northwest Conference

-Rev. Juana Nesta, President of the Associación Latina de la Iglesias del Pacto Evangélico
+Rev. Juana Nesta, President of the Associación Latina de la Iglesia del Pacto Evangélico

 Rev. T.J.
 Smith, President of the Indigenous Ministers Association